 We love the relaxed open outdoor living style and the roomy digs, but you wouldn’t want to have noisy neighbours (don’t be those noisy neighbours) and as it’s the tropics you will get critters coming to visit, and if that’s not for you, a hermetically sealed room may be a better choice.
 United Colors of Bali offer all sorts of package deals some that include unusual, but useful things like a local phone and motorbike hire along with massages, excursions and your own private chef.
 They also offer larger (and pricier) two- and three-bedroom Joglo-style villas with private Jacuzzis, however we didn’t view these.

 We think United Colors of Bali is a great deal if you can get a good rate—we were quoted 900,000 rupiah, but friendly staff said rates fluctuate, so check the booking sites as well.
 If United Colors of Bali is too far from the action, The Calmtree Bungalows near Jalan Pantai Batu Bolong offer a more rustic thatch style, or Red Salt have thatched rooms and although still a little out of the way is far closer to the beach.
 If off the beaten track suites, but your budget is limited, the standard hotel-style rooms at neighbouring Grandpa Resort are a steal.

-Last updated on 3rd February, 2016.
+Last updated on 15th March, 2017.